MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Remove-AzureAffinityGroup.md

 ```

 ## DESCRIPTION
-The **Remove-AzureAffinityGroup** cmdlet deletes an azure_2 affinity group in the current subscription.
+The **Remove-AzureAffinityGroup** cmdlet deletes an Azure affinity group in the current subscription.
 You cannot delete an affinity group that has any members.
 You must first delete all the members of an affinity group.